kapsner/lightgbm.py/README.md

 lightgbm.py::install_py_lightgbm()
 ```

-## Load and prepare data
+## Load the dataset

 The data must be provided as a `data.table` object.
-To simplify the subsequent steps, the target column name and the ID column name are stored in the objects `target_col` and `id_col`, respectively.
+To simplify the subsequent steps, the target column name and the ID column name are assigned to the variables `target_col` and `id_col`, respectively.

 ```r
 data("PimaIndiansDiabetes2")